 The STI-SCA uses the SPC Token from step-1 to obtain a CA certificate (i.e., an STI certificate but with BasicConstraints CA boolean is true) from an STI-CA. The certification path of this newly issued CA certificate terminates at an STI-CA trusted root certificate.

 Once it has obtained a CA certificate from an STI-CA, the STI-SCA can issue delegate certificates to VoIP Entities.
 Since the issued delegate certificate is a child of the TNSP CA certificate, its certification path terminates at an STI-CA’s trusted root certificate.
-The issued delegate certificate gives the VoIP Entity the authority to sign STI PASSporTs containing an "orig" claim TN that is within the scope of the delegate certificate’s TNAuthList.
+The issued delegate certificate gives the VoIP Entity the authority to sign STI PASSporTs containing an "orig" claim TN that is within the scope of the delegate certificate.
+The scope of the delegate certificate is indicated either by including a by value TNAuthList extension in the certificate that identifies all the in-scope TNs of the certificate holder (RFC 8226), or by including an AIA extension in the certificate that provides a reference to an OCSP service that the relying party can use to verify that the calling TN is within the scope of a remotely managed TNAuthList (draft-ietf-stir-certificates-ocsp).

 Figure 4.1 – Delegate Certificate Management Flow